ForestAdmin/agent-nodejs/docs/getting-started/migrating/README.md

 In the meantime, JavaScript’s ecosystem has substantially evolved, and although we could’ve introduced changes in our API at every turn, this would have greatly disturbed our customers’ daily operations.

+# When to migrate?

+Legacy agents are still supported, and we will continue to do so for a while.

+No end-of-life date has been set yet, but it will be announced on a minimal 18 months period guarantee.

+To give more visibility to our developers' community, about agent usability and support in the future, you will find, [in this page](https://docs.forestadmin.com/documentation/how-tos/releases-support), the important lifecycle dates per agent stack and versions.

 # What’s new?

 ## Agnostic to web frameworks and ORMs